alfonsof/aws-python-examples/awslambdahttprequest/README.md

   "Hello Peter Parker!"
   ```

-  You should see the next response if you do not have added any paramenter:
+  You should see the next response if you have not added any paramenter:

   ```bash
   "Who are you?"